About me

 Hot Dust Obscured Galaxies

-Massive Black Hole Merger
+Signatures of Supermassive Black Hole Merger Host Galaxies

-Mergers of supermassive black holes (SMBH) produce gravitational waves detectable by future experiments such as LISA or pulsar timing arrays.
-However, finding the host galaxy of a detected SMBH merger is not trivial.
-In Bardati et al. (2024a), we find that the presence of permanent morphological features such as a prominent bulge may be indications of SMBH merger hosts.
+Mergers of supermassive black holes (SMBH) produce gravitational waves detectable by future experiments such as LISA or pulsar timing arrays (PTAs).
+However, finding the host galaxy of a detected SMBH merger is not trivial and new methods are needed to fully identify the host galaxy.

 Contact